-There are four documents as well as specific food product legislation that need to be considered when interpreting microbiological results.
+There are three documents as well as specific food product legislation that need to be considered when interpreting microbiological results.

 The documents (other than the specific food product legislation) are: